Skip to content

 A few of our fantastic hosts and docents for the Basking Ridge walking tour.

-A new volunteer docent program funded by a grant from the New Jersey Historical Commission to more regularly open Somerset County’s Five Generals Houses, which were used during the Middlebrook Encampment by Generals Washington, Baron von Steuben, Henry Knox, Nathanael Greene, and William Alexander (Lord Stirling).
+A new volunteer docent program funded by a grant from the New Jersey Historical Commission will enable Somerset County’s Five Generals Houses, which were used during the Middlebrook Encampment by Generals Washington, Baron von Steuben, Henry Knox, Nathanael Greene, and William Alexander (Lord Stirling).

 Finally, the fifth update will be a new Revolutionary War interpretive plan for Somerset County’s major Revolutionary War sites, including the entire historic Borough of Millstone.

-Stone Arch Bridge partially visible One of three arches of the Old Stone Arch Bridge, currently buried at the Bound Brook Battlefield.
+Stone Arch Bridge partially visible One of the three arches of the Old Stone Arch Bridge is currently buried at the Bound Brook Battlefield.

-Somerset County on Saturday announced an agreement to purchase the historic two-acre parcel of land where the British attacked George Washington’s troops during a Revolutionary War engagement known as the Battle of Bound Brook.
-The site of the Bound Brook Battlefield is owned by a trucking company and is located partially in Bound Brook Borough in Somerset County, and partially in Middlesex Borough in Middlesex County.
+Somerset County announced on Saturday an agreement to purchase the historic two-acre parcel of land where the British attacked George Washington’s troops during the Revolutionary War engagement known as the Battle of Bound Brook.
+A trucking company owns the site of the Bound Brook Battlefield.
+It is located partially in Bound Brook Borough, Somerset County, and partially in Middlesex Borough, Middlesex County.

 The property also contains an 18th-century stone arch bridge considered among the country’s oldest.